OpenWaterNetwork/IoT/docs/handsontraining/module1.md

 The `docs` folder is copied into `versioned_docs/version-1.0` and `versions.json` is created.

-Your docs now have 2 versions:
+Your docs now has 2 versions:

 - `1.0` at `http://localhost:3000/docs/` for the version 1.0 docs
 - `current` at `http://localhost:3000/docs/next/` for the **upcoming, unreleased docs**

 ## Add a Version Dropdown

-To navigate seamlessly across versions, add a version dropdown.
+To navigate smoothly across versions, add a version dropdown.

 Modify the `docusaurus.config.js` file: